velitasali/notes/_posts/2020-10-13-corpus-linguistics-week-2.md

 category: ELIN479
 ---

-The limits of a language is infinite.
+Language is infinite.
+Creating a corpora that include all the details of a language is nearly impossible for that reason.

 Below are the properties of a corpus.

 * Electronically stored.
 * Searchable
 * Decoded and ready to use.
-* Should represent the language in wide use.
+* Should represent the language in use.
 * Written or spoken.
 * Should be in a specific size.
 * Bigger than a sentence and in a format that contains paragraphs that are related to each other.